 Card machines – this is one of the most popular ways to accept card payments, and card machines are becoming a standard must-have in most independent businesses.
 They allow you to take card payments directly from your customers and are available as a countertop machine, that you can use at your till, a portable terminal, so you can use it around the shop floor or mobile, which you can use whilst out on the road.

 Online payments – a payment gateway is a merchant portal which allows you to take payments through your website and are an ideal solution for businesses who trade online.
 They can be integrated a number of ways.
 If you don’t have a website, there’s also a solution for you.
-You can offer customers online payments through eInvoicing or Pay by Link.
+You can offer customers online payments through Pay by Link.

 Phone payments – if you’re a mail or telephone order business, you’ll need to be able to accept payments over the phone.
 With a virtual terminal, you can, simply by connecting to the internet on a computer or tablet and accessing a merchant management system or portal.